marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

 - A means of discovering the available services.
 - A means of determining the configuration that's needed to enroll for a service, receiving and attaching that configuration to tenants being enrolled, and a defined way of creating the required sub-tenants for services to use when making calls to dependent services on behalf of clients.

 As described in [ADR 0005](0005-multitenancy-approach-for-marain.md), we are envisaging that each service has a Tenant created for it, under a single parent for all Service Tenants.
 These tenants can then underpin the discovery mechanism that allows the management API to enumerate services that tenants can be enrolled into.
-Part of the data attached to each tenant will be the URIs at which the endpoints they expose can be found.

 Once we have provided a discovery mechanism, we need to define a way in which we can gather the necessary information needed to enroll a tenant to use a service.
-The simplest way for this to work is to define a common schema through which a service can communicate both the configuration they require as well as the services upon which they depend.
+We are intending to make this to work by defining a common schema through which a service can communicate both the configuration it requires as well as the services upon which it depends.
 Services can then attach a manifest file containing this information to their Service Tenant via a well known property key, allowing the Management API to obtain the manifest as part of the discovery process.

 Since the process of enrollment and unenrollment is standard across tenants, the actual implementation of this can form part of the Management API, driven by the data in the manifests.
 If we ever encounter a situation where services need to perform non-standard actions as part of tenant enrollment, we can extend the process to provide support a way in which services can be notified of new enrollments - this could be a simple callback URL, or potentially a broadcast-type system using something like Azure Event Grid.
 Since we don't yet have any services that would need this, we will not attempt to define that mechanism at this time.

 Enrolling a tenant to use a service does two things:
-- Firstly, it will attach the relevant configuration to the tenant that's being enrolled.
+- Firstly, it will attach the relevant configuration for the service to the tenant that's being enrolled.
-- Secondly, if the service that's being enrolled in has dependencies on other services, it will create a new sub-tenant of the Service Tenant for the service being enrolled will be created for the service to use when accessing those services on behalf of the client.
-This new subtenant will then be enrolled for the dependent service.
+- Secondly, if the service that's being enrolled in has dependencies on other services, it will create a new sub-tenant of the Service Tenant for the service being enrolled that the service will use when accessing dependencies on behalf of the client.
+This new subtenant will then be enrolled for each of the depended-upon services.

 ### Example